j-gens/jeopardy/README.md

 After the player submits the response they will be notified if it is correct/incorrect.
 If the response is correct, the clue value will be added to their score and gameplay can resume.

 If the player's response was incorrect, they will be given a chance to compare both their response and the correct response.
-The player will be given a chance to 'Appeal?' if their response was correct but contained a typo (and thus was flagged as incorrect).
+The player will be given a chance to 'Appeal?' if their response was correct but contained a typo (and thus was wrongly flagged as incorrect).
 Their opponent should agree to the appeal.

 Incorrect responses will have the clue value deducted from a player's score.
 Correct (and appealed) responses will have the clue value added to a player's score.
 If time runs out before either player buzzes in, scores will remain unchanged and the game will continue.